trillek-team/trillek-computer/README.md

 **NOTE FOR VM IMPLEMENTATION**: Try to use a Band-Limited Sound Synthesis lib to generate square wave sound, but a crude Fourier synthesis could do the trick.

+### NVRAM
+The computer motherboard includes a small 256 bytes NVRAM powered by a litium battery.
+This small not volatile RAM are mapped in 0x11F000 to 0x11F0FF, and can be used for boot configuration stuff.

 ### Devices with DMA (Direct Memory Access)
 DMA operations by the hardware devices are allowed, but only one DMA operation